Cut the Rope

-Cut the Rope is a series of physics-based puzzle video games developed by entertainment company ZeptoLab for several platforms and devices.
-It consists of the original game of the same name (2010) published by Chillingo, Cut the Rope: Holiday Gift (2010), Cut the Rope: Experiments (2011), Cut the Rope: Time Travel (2013), Cut the Rope 2 (2013 iOS; 2014 Android), My Om Nom (2014 iOS; 2015 Android), Cut the Rope: Magic (2015), and Cut the Rope Remastered (2021).
+Cut the Rope is a franchise of physics-based puzzle video games developed and published by ZeptoLab.
+It consists of the original game Cut the Rope (2010), Cut the Rope: Holiday Gift (2010), Cut the Rope: Experiments (2011), Cut the Rope: Time Travel (2013), Cut the Rope 2 (2013 iOS; 2014 Android), My Om Nom (2014 iOS; 2015 Android), Cut the Rope: Magic (2015), Cut the Rope Remastered (2021), Cut the Rope Daily (2023), and Cut the Rope 3 (2023).

 The objective of the Cut the Rope games is to feed candy to a little green creature named Om Nom while collecting stars.
 As of May 2015, Cut the Rope games have been downloaded more than 600 million times and had surpassed over a billion downloads by 2018.

 Games

 Cut the Rope (2010)

-Cut the Rope, the first game in the series, was released initially on February 28, 2010.
+Cut the Rope, the first game in the series, was released initially on October 4, 2010 and published by Chillingo.
 A native (HD) version for the iPad was released on October 6, 2010.
 This was followed by the release of a free version with fewer levels for each device, called Cut the Rope Free and Cut the Rope HD Free respectively.

 Cut the Rope: Experiments (2011)

 Cut the Rope: Experiments was released on August 4, 2011, as a sequel to Cut the Rope.
 While its gameplay and presentation closely match that of Cut the Rope, the sequel introduces new gameplay elements as well as a new storyline and characters.
-The Professor, for example, “provides running commentary” throughout the game as players unlock new levels and collect "hidden" photos that reveal more information about Om Nom's character.
+The Professor, for example, “provides running commentary” throughout the game as players unlock new levels and collect "hidden" photos that reveal more information about the little green creature's character.